Contrasting Ares Commercial Real Estate (NYSE:ACRE) and Summit Industrial Income REIT (OTCMKTS:SMMCF)

-Ares Commercial Real Estate (NYSE:ACRE – Get Rating) and Summit Industrial Income REIT (OTCMKTS:SMMCF – Get Rating) are both finance companies, but which is the better business?
-We will compare the two companies based on the strength of their valuation, earnings, institutional ownership, profitability, dividends, risk and analyst recommendations.
+Ares Commercial Real Estate (NYSE:ACRE – Get Rating) and Summit Industrial Income REIT (OTCMKTS:SMMCF – Get Rating) are both finance companies, but which is the superior stock?
+We will compare the two companies based on the strength of their analyst recommendations, earnings, profitability, valuation, risk, institutional ownership and dividends.

-This table compares Ares Commercial Real Estate and Summit Industrial Income REIT’s gross revenue, earnings per share (EPS) and valuation.

 |Ares Commercial Real Estate